pyta-uoft/website/index.md

         return num

     def __init__(self) -> None:
-        self.field = 'Masking the function with this string'
+        self.field = 'Hiding the function with this string'

 e = Example()
-e.field(num)   # Error since we masked it
+e.field(num)   # Error on this line
 ```